strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 - Buy sausages
 ```

 That's it.
-We've successfully retrieved the notes using the OAuth 2.0
-Authentication Code Grant flow.
-For more information on whats happening behind
-the scenes, see the [official documentation for this particular flow](http://docs.strongloop.com/display/LGW/Developer%27s+Guide#Developer'sGuide-Authorizationcodegrant).
+For more information on whats happening behind the scenes, see the [official documentation for this particular flow](http://docs.strongloop.com/display/LGW/Developer%27s+Guide#Developer'sGuide-Authorizationcodegrant).

 ###Step 5 - StrongLoop API Gateway policies

 In addition to the basic gateway features, the StrongLoop API gateway also
-provides set of features known as ["policies"](http://docs.strongloop.com/display/LGW/StrongLoop+API+Gateway#StrongLoopAPIGateway-Policies).
+provides set of features known as [*policies*](http://docs.strongloop.com/display/LGW/StrongLoop+API+Gateway#StrongLoopAPIGateway-Policies).

 ####Rate limiting